Bylaws of the East Bay Democratic Socialists of America

 Section 3.
 Ballot election, Term of Office, Removal from Office

-The officers of the Chapter shall be elected at the annual Chapter convention to serve for one year or until their successors are elected, and their term of office shall begin one month after the close of the convention at which they are elected.
+The officers of the Chapter shall be elected through an online membership vote that begins promptly following the close of the annual Chapter convention.
+They shall serve for one year or until their successors are elected, and their term of office shall begin on the day that is one month after the close of the convention at which they are elected.
 Elections shall be organized by an Election Committee appointed by the Steering Committee.
 Members of the Election Committee shall be ineligible in these elections.
 There shall be a vote by secret ballot for each contested office using a system of ranked-choice voting, also called preferential voting, as described in Robert's Rules of Order, Newly Revised.
 Officers may be removed from office at the pleasure of the membership by a two-thirds vote.